ibm-cloud-architecture/eda-quickstarts/cos-tutorial/README.md

 ## Deploy the cos sink connector

-Modify the kafka-cos-sink-connector.yaml with your Cloud Object Storage credential, URL, bucket...
+Modify the `kafka-cos-sink-connector.yaml` with your Cloud Object Storage credentials, URL, bucket...

 then deploy the connector: